DesignPatternWorks/CPP-Design-Patterns-V1/docs/creational.rst

 Builder
 ^^^^^^^

-When piecewise object construction is complicated, provide an API for doing it succinctly.
+When **piecewise** object construction is complicated, provide an API for doing it succinctly.

-**Builder Examples**
+**Builder Example.
+Building a string:**

 * Building a string out of substrings